Tuesday 7 November 2023

 - You could ask your family/friend/carer to attend the 'Scrap the Green Paper' protest event at the Dáil Kildare Street on Thursday Decemeber 7th at 12pm to 2pm, details here.

-Please keep an eye on futher actions we will share over the nexts weeks/months.
+Please keep an eye on futher actions we may share over the nexts weeks/months.

 27/11/23